Famous for drafting a 2,000 Arabic-to-English dictionary. Clear for release. Missed out on freedom due to bureaucratic delay. No charge or trial.

 Abdullatif Nasser is a 51-year-old Moroccan national who was sold for a bounty to the US military in 2002.
 He was detained in Guantánamo Bay without charge or trial.
 Abdullatif was cleared for release in July 2016, but remains in Guantánamo to this day due to bureaucratic delay.

-Abdul Latif has a strong appetite for learning, and has taken every opportunity to study during his imprisonment.
-When he arrived at Guantanamo in May 2002, he knew no English, but after years of independent study, he now speaks fluently with his attorney and the guard force.
+Abdullatif has a strong appetite for learning, and has taken every opportunity to study during his imprisonment.
+When he arrived at Guantánamo in May 2002, he knew no English, but after years of independent study, he now speaks fluently with his attorney and the guard force.
 He is also famous across the prison base for drafting his own 2,000-word English-to-Arabic dictionary.
-Upon his release, Abdul Latif would ultimately like to pursue a career in computer science.
+Upon his release, Abdullatif would ultimately like to pursue a career in computer science.

-Reprieve attorney Shelby Sullivan-Bennis describes Abdul Latif as an “introspective, intelligent, and kind-hearted man” who loves to learn.
+Reprieve attorney Shelby Sullivan-Bennis describes Abdullatif as an “introspective, intelligent, and kind-hearted man” who loves to learn.

-Following his hearing, Abdul Latif was unanimously approved by the Periodic Review Board for transfer home to Morocco on July 11th, 2016.
-However, the Moroccan government took too long to respond to the US resettlement request, and Abdul Latif’s freedom was consequently snatched away due to the slow transfer process.
+Following his hearing, Abdullatif was unanimously approved by the Periodic Review Board for transfer home to Morocco on July 11th, 2016.
+However, the Moroccan government took too long to respond to the US resettlement request, and Abdullatif’s freedom was consequently snatched away due to the slow transfer process.

-However, on January 19, the court ruled that Abdul Latif has no legal right to leave the prison – despite winning his release though the Periodic Review Board, the only viable release mechanism he has.
-In declining to enable Abdul Latif’s release, the DC federal court insisted that he had no right to be released because a win at the Periodic Review Board is merely ‘advisory’.
+However, on January 19, the court ruled that Abdullatif has no legal right to leave the prison – despite the fact that he had won his release though the Periodic Review Board, which is his only viable way of being released.
+In declining to enable Abdullatif’s release, the DC federal court insisted that he had no right to be released, because a win at the Periodic Review Board is merely ‘advisory’.

-As a consequence, despite being cleared for release, Abdul Latif now faces indefinite detention at the mercy of the Trump Administration.
+As a consequence, despite being cleared for release, Abdullatif now faces indefinite detention at the mercy of the Trump Administration.